roman/Haskell-capataz/docs/tutorial.md

   loop `finally` terminateProcess proc'
 ```

-Second, let's have another `IO` sub-routine that lists processes pids, and kills on of them randomly.
+Now, let's have another `IO` sub-routine that lists processes pids, and kills on of them randomly.
 We use the [`Turtle` library](https://hackage.haskell.org/package/turtle) to run commands, we use a single function (`procStrict`) that returns the stdout and `exitCode` of a process.

 ```haskell
 processKiller